University of Daugavpils: Enrollment

 In 2008 more than 4200 students were enrolled in study programs.
 A large Russian-speaking enrollment and faculty facilitates cooperation with universities outside of the European Union in the CIS.

 Students can use Erasmus+ mobility options to study for one or two semesters at European partner universities.
 Students are able to receive funding from the Else Marie Tschermak Foundation in Denmark to study or conduct research abroad.

 Student life is organised through the Students’ Council, the campus newspaper “Lai Top!”
-(Let it be!), the Latgale Students’ Centre, the Association of Young Scientists of Daugavpils University “DUJZA”, the Art Teacher's Union, the Health Care Centre and Natural Research and Environmental Education Centre.
+(Let it be!), the Latgale Students’ Centre, the Association of Young Scientists of Daugavpils University “DUJZA”, the Art Teachers' Union, the Health Care Centre and Natural Research and Environmental Education Centre.
 Students can also acquire a foreign language, take part in the students’ dance ensemble “Laima” and utilize a Sport Complex.
 Interested students have the opportunity to work in the research institutions and centres.